pzmosquito/awslambda-psycopg2/README.md

 Copy the `psycopg2` folder in the `build` folder into your AWS Lambda zip package.

 ### Compile with different versions of libraries

-*Library needs to be compiled in amazon linux environment.
-Most likely you don't have the environment.*

-**Solution?
-Docker!**

 1. Install Docker.
 1. Download the